kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 receivers the method imposes significant computational and storage costs for receivers that want skip several application messages to access a more recently sent one directly.
-For example, skipping `j` application messages sent by the same client requires at least `j` calls to `ExpandWithLable` and requires storing `j` secrets for possible later use.
+For example, skipping `j` application messages sent by the same client requires at least `j` calls to `ExpandWithLabel` and requires storing `j` secrets for possible later use.

 To better support anonymous sending and random-access processing of application